Help us improve your experience.

 Junos telemetry interface

-For state sensors, see Junos YANG Data Model Explorer.
+For a complete list of sensors supported, see Junos YANG Data Model Explorer.

 Layer 2 features